 - Small gifts of up to £250

-- Marriage gifts, as long as the wedding has been able to take place, of up to £5,000 for your child, £2,500 for your grandchild or £1,000 to anyone else
+- Marriage gifts made before a wedding, as long as the marriage then takes place, of up to £5,000 for your child, £2,500 for your grandchild or £1,000 to anyone else

 - Regular, recorded gifts made out of your spare income